andreesteve/voronoi-benchmark-rs/README.md

 ## Disclaimer

 Please take the results here with a grain of salt.
 Different crates take different design approaches that are optimized for distinct scenarios and thus will vary in their execution time.
-For instance, some implementations provide a iterative approach in which the diagram are updated as each site/point is added; others collect all the sites before computing the diagram.
+For instance, some implementations provide an iterative approach in which the diagram is updated as each site/point is added; others collect all the sites before computing the diagram.

 Also not all crates provide the same level of functionality, which may impact their execution time.
 Please refer to each crate's documentation for more details.